scrabbletank/farhome-rules/rulesdoc.md

 When in combat you can attempt to steal an item from your opponent.
 The item has to be visible and is not being held.
 Using 5 AP you make a Sleight of Hand roll against the targets Dexterity or Defense, on success you take the item.

 #### Twinned Spell
-*Requires 4 Proficiency with Arcane spells, 15th Level*
+*Requires 4 Proficiency in Arcane spells, 15th Level*

 When casting an Arcane spell you may cast a second copy of the spell, using twice the mana but costing no additional AP.
 The spells must have different targets, and creatures can only be affected by one of the two spells when their area of effect overlaps.
 You use a single spellcasting roll for both spells, adding 1 Terrible die to your roll.

-#### Uncanny Dodge
-*Requires Agile, 10th Level*

-Once per round you may spend 2 AP to gain _Resistance 2_ to all but psychic damage from the next attack.

 #### Unrelenting Force
-*Requires 3 proficiency in Arcane, 9th Level*
+*Requires 3 proficiency in Arcane spells, 9th Level*

 When landing a hit with a spell that deals Force damage you may shove the target, moving them 1 tile to the side or away from you.
 This movement does not trigger opportunity attacks.
 When rolling a critical with these spells you may reroll a single wound die in the damage roll.

+#### Vigilance
+*Requires 2 Strength*

+Effects that push or pull you move you one less tile.
+When the target of a shove or grappling attack or effect you have expertise with Strength saves against those effects.

 #### Wildfire
-*Requires 3 proficiency in Arcane, 9th Level*
+*Requires 3 proficiency in Arcane spells, 9th Level*

 Fire spells you cast that target an area, such as _Beam of Fire_ and _Fireball_ have their area of effect increased by 1.